alicerunsonfedora/sniglet/README.md

 Alternatively, you can strip out the CloudKit integration and change `DBController` so that it points to a Core Data persistent container instead of an iCloud container.

-## Found a bug?
+## Got feedback?

-Please report an issue on YouTrack at https://youtrack.marquiskurt.net/youtrack/newIssue?project=ABY.
+You can send feedback through the Feedback Portal at https://feedback.marquiskurt.net/t/sniglets.

 ## License